 The Central Dry Zone is home to 14.5 million people and is vital to the nation’s production of livestock and dryland crops.
 Most rural people in the area are smallholder and landless farmers who largely depend on agriculture, cropping and/or livestock, for their livelihoods.

-This will be achieved by participatory evaluation of specific animal nutrition, production and health interventions on smallholder farms plus new production systems, and demonstrating and extending these interventions to smallholders.
+The project sought to improve smallholders’ understanding of key performance drivers of small ruminant production and their ability to control them, through participatory evaluation of specific animal nutrition, production and health interventions on smallholder farms, plus new production systems, and demonstrating and extending these interventions to smallholders.